-- Prevention, protection and response: our objective: "We will plan and provide effective and efficient prevention, protection and response activities, so the public continue to have trust and confidence in us." - Improve safety on our roads: our objective: "Reduce the personal, social and economic impact of road traffic incidents." - Help the vulnerable to stay safe: our objective: "To help the vulnerable people to be safer in Essex." - Promote a positive culture in the workplace: our objective: "To have a safe and diverse workforce who we enable to perform well in a supportive culture underpinned by excellent training." - Develop and broaden the roles and range of activities undertaken by the service: our objective: "To save lives, prevent harm and protect our communities by developing and broadening our roles and partnerships." - Be transparent, open and accessible: our objective: "Communities are involved, engaged and consulted in the services they receive." - Collaborate with partners: our objective: "We will work together with our partners to provide a more efficient and effective service for the public." - Make best use of our resources.
+Prevention, protection and response

+Our objective: "We will plan and provide effective and efficient prevention, protection and response activities, so the public continue to have trust and confidence in us."

+Improve safety on our roads

+Our objective: "Reduce the personal, social and economic impact of road traffic incidents."

+Help the vulnerable to stay safe

+Our objective: "To help the vulnerable people to be safer in Essex."

+• Promote a positive culture in the workplace

+Our objective: "To have a safe and diverse workforce who we enable to perform well in a supportive culture underpinned by excellent training."

+Develop and broaden the roles and range of activities undertaken by the service

+Our objective: "To save lives, prevent harm and protect our communities by developing and broadening our roles and partnerships."

+• Be transparent, open and accessible

+Our objective: "Communities are involved, engaged and consulted in the services they receive."

+Collaborate with partners

+Our objective: "We will work together with our partners to provide a more efficient and effective service for the public."

+Make best use of our resources

 Our objective: "We will improve the safety of the people of Essex by making best use of our resources and ensuring value for money."

-Integrated Risk Management Plan.
+Integrated Risk Management Plan

-Our integrated risk management plan sets out the risks within the county and the ways in which Essex County Fire and Rescue Service will mitigate that risk.
-The risks that can be mitigated by Protection are outlined in the Document and delivered via this strategy and the Risk Based Inspection Programme.
+Our Integrated Risk Management Plan (IRMP) sets out the risks within the county and the ways in which our Service will mitigate that risk.
+The risks that can be mitigated by protection are outlined in the document and delivered via this strategy and the Risk Based Inspection Programme.
 The priorities defined in the IRMP are:

-- Train more of our operational staff to undertake business safety checks to help us reach more businesses and issue more safety advice - Identify opportunities for us to engage with more businesses across Essex, leading to an increase in business engagement events

-- Ensure we have the right resources to deliver against our commitments in the Risk Based Inspection Programme - Review our Risk Based Inspection Programme to ensure it is data led and enables us to understand which premises pose the greatest level of risk and target our resources accordingly.
+- train more of our operational staff to undertake business safety checks to help us reach more businesses and issue more safety advice; - identify opportunities for us to engage with more businesses across Essex, leading to an increase in business engagement events; - ensure we have the right resources to deliver against our commitments in the Risk Based Inspection Programme; - review our Risk Based Inspection Programme to ensure it is data led and enables us to understand which premises pose the greatest level of risk and target our resources accordingly.